shakti1590/shakti1590/README.md

 I'm a passionate developer who loves coding, open-source, and sharing knowledge.
 I'm proficient in multiple programming languages and frameworks and enjoy working on challenging projects that push my limits.

-- 🔭 I’m currently working on [Your Project](https://github.com/yourusername/yourproject)
+- 🔭 I’m currently working on DevOps Tech Stack
-- 🌱 I’m currently learning [Technology/Framework]
+- 🌱 I’m currently learning DevOps
-- 👯 I’m looking to collaborate on [Your Interest]
+- 👯 I’m looking to collaborate on Freelancing Projects
 - 🤔 I’m looking for help with [Your Request]
-- 💬 Ask me about [Your Expertise]
+- 💬 Ask me about MERN, DevOps and Cloud
 - 📫 How to reach me: [shakti.devops12@gmail.com](mailto:shakti.devops12@gmail.com)
 - ⚡ Fun fact: [Your Fun Fact]